kitspace/kitspace/README.md

 repository.
 The YAML format is pretty straight forward but if you need to know more check the example below and [the YAML website][6].
 Use [this YAML validator][7] to be extra sure that your `kitnic.yaml` is valid.

 ### Some examples

-So, the minimum required file tree is something like :
+Check out the repo links of the projects listed on [kitnic.it](https://kitnic.it) already.
+The minimum required file tree is something like :

 ```
 .